darkarnium/kako/README.md

 * HTTPS
   * The same as HTTP but has an SSL listener though use of `ssl.wrap_socket()`.

-The above servers can be easily extended to implement required functionality for the given vulnerable service.
-The two example simulations, discussed above in the `Simulations`, provide examples of how to extend the base classes to implement the required functionality.
+The above servers can also be extended without too much effort to implement required functionality for the given vulnerable service.

 ### Installation

 Installation and configuration of a new simulation can be performed in the following manner:

-1. Create a new simulation YAML definition in `simulations/`.
+1. Add a new simulation into the configured simulation directory - with a file suffix of `.yaml`.
 2. Start / Restart Kako.
 3. Done! :)